 The researchers concluded that the best way to reap hazelnuts’ health benefits was to eat them every day, without increasing a person’s overall calorie intake.

 It can help in weight loss.
-Hazelnuts are packed with good fats and dietary fibers, which helps in hunger management by curbing the cravings.
+Hazelnuts are packed with good fats and dietary fibers, which help in hunger management by curbing cravings.

-The growing popularity of the tree nut is result of its nutritional benefits.
-Commonly known for their heart health and muscle building benefits, hazelnuts are rich in magnesium, iron and vitamins B and C. They are also said to help with diabetes and memory loss.
+The growing popularity of the tree nut is the result of its nutritional benefits.
+Commonly known for their heart health and muscle-building benefits, hazelnuts are rich in magnesium, iron, and vitamins B and C. They are also said to help with diabetes and memory loss.